A struggle for democracy!

 Until the advent of modern neuroscience, ‘free will’ used to be a theological and a metaphysical concept, debated with little

-become outdated and any metaphysical account of ‘free will’ is rightfully rejected.
-If neurobiologists feel compelled to write about
+outdated and any metaphysical account of ‘free will’ is rightfully rejected.
+If neurobiologists feel compelled to write about ‘free will’,

-‘free will’, they do so only to declare that it is an illusion.
-Today, the metaphysical concept of ‘free will’ is largely devoid of any
+they do so only to declare that it is an illusion.
+Today, the metaphysical concept of ‘free will’ is largely devoid of any support,

-flies, indicates that one common ability of most, if not all, brains, small and large, is to choose among different behavioural
+indicates that one common ability of most, if not all, brains, small and large, is to choose among different behavioural options even

-options even in the absence of differences in the environment, and perform genuinely novel acts.
-The adaptive value of such
+in the absence of differences in the environment, and perform genuinely novel acts.
+The adaptive value of such organisms

 Our world is not deterministic, not even in the macroscopic world.
 Quantum mechanics provides objective chance as a trace